ameykelkar/car_wash/README.md

    ```
 4. Alternatively, set the environment variables `GOOGLE_SERVICE_ACCOUNT_JSON` (raw JSON string) and `GOOGLE_SHEET_ID`.

-The first time the app runs it will create (or reuse) a worksheet named `car_washes` with columns `id`, `date`, and `price`.
+The first time the app runs it will create (or reuse) a worksheet named `car_washes` with columns `date` and `price`.
 You can manually seed the spreadsheet with existing wash history via Google Sheets UI if desired.

 ## Configuration
 - Membership start date (used to determine how many $79.99 billing cycles have been charged) is defined in `streamlit_app.py` via the `MEMBERSHIP_START_DATE` constant.
 Update it if the subscription begins on a different day.